A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Introduction

-This paper provides the first affirmative answer to this equation.
-We propose \blostr, a \emph{\underline{Blo}ckwise \underline{S}imultaneous diagonalization method for \underline{T}ensor \underline{R}ing decomposition}, that recovers TR cores in a \emph{finite} number of steps by leveraging simultaneous diagonalization ideas~\cite{leurgans1993decomposition} adapted to the cyclic TR structure. \blostr operates on sparse observations through carefully chosen contractions that yield jointly diagonalizable matrices.
-We show that \blostr achieves exact TR decomposition with a sample complexity of $O(r^2 \sum_j n_j)$, matching the number of free parameters in the TR decomposition and thus attaining optimal sample efficiency.
-This sampling optimality is particularly valuable for scenarios with high-dimensional or high-order tensors.
+This paper proposes \blostr, a \emph{\underline{Blo}ckwise \underline{S}imultaneous diagonalization method for \underline{T}ensor \underline{R}ing decomposition}, which recovers the TR cores in a \emph{finite} number of steps by leveraging simultaneous diagonalization ideas~\cite{leurgans1993decomposition} adapted to the cyclic TR structure. \blostr operates on sparse observations through carefully chosen contractions that yield jointly diagonalizable matrices.
+Under the condition that $n_k \geq r^2$ for all $k \in [d]$ and that the TR cores are generic (i.e., drawn from a measure absolutely continuous with respect to the Lebesgue measure), we show that \blostr achieves exact TR decomposition with a sample complexity of $O(r^2 \sum_j n_j)$, matching the number of free parameters in the TR decomposition and thus attaining optimal sample efficiency.
+This sampling optimality is particularly valuable for high-dimensional or high-order tensors.
 Furthermore, we extend the method to the symmetric TR setting, which arises in quantum simulation and related TN applications~\cite{orus2014practical,schollwock2011density,verstraete2008matrix}, and we develop a robust variant that enables stable, approximate recovery under noise and missing data.

 The main contributions of this paper are as follows: (1) We introduce a finite-step algorithm for exact TR decomposition under identifiable conditions, leveraging blockwise simultaneous diagonalization tailored to tensor rings.
 (2) We extend this framework to symmetric TRs, yielding implications for quantum and tensor-network modeling.
 (3) We develop a robust algorithm for TR decomposition in the presence of perturbations and demonstrate strong empirical performance from sparse and noisy observations, showing clear improvements over TR-ALS baselines~\cite{khoo2021efficient,wang2017efficient,yuan2019tensor}.
-(4) We showcase applications to \blostr, including matrix product state tomography in quantum information, and pushforward learning in high-dimensional statistics.
+(4) We showcase applications of \blostr, including matrix product state tomography in quantum information and pushforward learning in high-dimensional statistics.